Montanus

 Which council condemned Montanism (New Prophecy), and what did it decide?

-Montanism was condemned by several regional synods in Asia Minor around 177 CE.
-These councils decided that Montanism was heretical due to its claims of new prophecy and its deviation from apostolic teachings, leading to its rejection by the broader Christian church.
+Montanism was condemned by several synods in Asia Minor around 177 CE.
+These councils decided that Montanism's teachings were heretical, rejecting its claims of ongoing prophecy and its strict ascetic practices.

 Did Montanus ever recant?

-There is no historical record of Montanus recanting his teachings.
-He remained committed to his beliefs and continued to lead his movement until his death.
+There is no historical evidence that Montanus ever recanted his teachings.
+He remained committed to his beliefs until his death.

 What is the difference between Montanism (New Prophecy) and orthodox Christianity?

-The primary difference is that Montanism claimed ongoing direct revelation from the Holy Spirit through living prophets, which could override apostolic teachings.
-In contrast, orthodox Christianity holds that the canon of scripture and apostolic tradition are the final authorities on doctrine.
+The primary difference is that Montanism claimed ongoing direct revelation from the Holy Spirit, which could supersede apostolic teachings, while orthodox Christianity held that revelation was complete with the apostles.
+Montanism also emphasized strict asceticism and an imminent end of the world, which were not central to orthodox doctrine.

 Are there modern versions of Montanism (New Prophecy)?

-While Montanism as a distinct movement no longer exists, some modern charismatic and Pentecostal movements share similarities, such as the belief in ongoing prophecy and direct communication with the Holy Spirit.
-However, these modern movements often remain within the broader framework of orthodox Christianity.
+While there are no direct modern versions of Montanism, some charismatic and Pentecostal movements share similarities, such as the belief in ongoing prophecy and direct communication with the Holy Spirit.

 Is there anything Montanus got right?

-Montanus emphasized the active role of the Holy Spirit in the life of believers, a concept that resonates with many Christians today.
-His call for a deeper spiritual commitment and moral rigor also reflects values that are appreciated in various Christian traditions.
+Montanus emphasized the active role of the Holy Spirit in the life of believers, which is a concept that remains important in many Christian traditions today.
+His call for a deeper spiritual commitment also resonates with those seeking a more profound faith experience.

 Why did Montanus sincerely believe his position was correct?
 What was he actually defending — and why did he see the alternatives as worse?

 Montanus believed his position was correct because he felt directly inspired by the Holy Spirit, which he saw as a continuation of the prophetic tradition.
-He was defending the idea that the Spirit was actively guiding the church in new ways, which he saw as necessary for spiritual renewal.
-He likely viewed the alternatives as worse because they seemed to him to stifle the dynamic and living nature of God's communication with humanity.
+He was defending the immediacy and vitality of spiritual experience, viewing the alternatives as a lifeless adherence to tradition without the dynamic presence of the Spirit.